billyb2/game/README.md

 I'd recommend using Chrome (or Chromium based browsers like Brave) for testing WASM builds.
 The performance on Firefox is pretty bad (30 fps) without messing with flags, and even then it's still slightly worse than Chrome.

-To build for the WASM (Web ASseMbly), run:
+To build for WASM (Web ASseMbly), run:
 `cargo make serve`

+To make a very optimized build for WASM (slow build times, fast run times), run:
+`cargo make serve-release`

 To run a debug WASM build (not recommended since the performance is horrible), run:
 `cargo make serve-fast`